 - Preheat oven to 175°C | 350°F.

-- Lightly grease an 8x12-inch square baking pan* with cooking oil spray.
+- Lightly grease an 8x12-inch baking pan* with cooking oil spray.
 Line with parchment paper (or baking paper); set aside.

 - Combine melted butter, oil and sugars together in a medium-sized bowl.
 Whisk well to combine.
 Add the eggs and vanilla; beat until lighter in colour (another minute).